se-edu/learningresources/contents/dotfiles/Dotfiles.md

 .vs_code      # Project specific VS code text editor configuration bin/          # Binary executables
 ```
-This example also illustrates how using Dotfiles can add project specific configurations that all developers working on a project will adhere to universally, as opposed to system level settings which may vary from developer to developer.
+This example also illustrates how using dotfiles can add project specific configurations that all developers working on a project will adhere to universally, as opposed to system level settings which may vary from developer to developer.

 ##### Feature 1.2: SSH Dotfiles

 For developers and engineers working with remote servers, `ssh` is arguably the most essential tool for connecting and running commands on remote servers.
 However, for many beginners, working with `ssh` can be a daunting prospect.
-Configuring dotfiles is a good way to both simplify the usage of `ssh` and learn how to master it effectively
+Configuring dotfiles is a good way to both simplify the usage of `ssh` and learn how to master it effectively.

 Say a user John wants to connect to a remote server called `remoteA`.
 Typically, he will run the following command to connect to the server
 ```bash